Plumsail/helpdesk-docs/Online/How To/advanced.rst

     Sync SharePoint user profiles fields to HelpDesk contacts Send SMS notifications from help desk with Microsoft Flow and Twilio Find the internal name of SharePoint column
+    How to restrict requesters to see only tickets created by them <How to restrict requesters to see only tickets created by them>